Malefica214/pub_sub_client/README.md

 # Pub/Sub Client Notification

-This is a pub/sub project that can open connection for publish a message in a specific topic, the publisher in handle by an HTTP call with FastApi POST request.
+This is a Pub/Sub project that establishes a connection to publish messages to a specific topic.
+The publisher is handled via an HTTP call using a FastAPI POST request.

-In a second moment a subscriber client can enter in a specific topic for view the queue message and precess them.
+Later, a subscriber client can connect to a specific topic to view the queue of messages and process them.

-The idea is that you have two users, one of this send a friend request to other, this one receive the notifications in yur dashboard and can respond.

-Authors:
+The idea is to have two users:
+- **User A** sends a friend request to **User B**.
+- **User B** receives the notification on their dashboard and can respond to it.

+## Authors

-**Francesca Buso** - Back end software engineer
+- **Francesca Buso** - Backend Software Engineer

-**Francesco Pedini** - Full stack developer
+- **Francesco Pedini** - Full Stack Developer

+---

-## Getting started
+## Getting Started

-You can clone this project and build your own docker image or run the service local.
+You can clone this project and build your own Docker image or run the service locally  😊.

+---

-## Install MQTT client - Mosquitto
+## Installing the MQTT Client - Mosquitto

-1. In a folder create subfolder for configurations, data and logs:
+1. Create subfolders for configurations, data, and logs in a directory:
-    ```
+    ```bash
     sudo mkdir ./srv/mosquitto/config ./srv/mosquitto/data ./srv/mosquitto/log -p
     ```
-    I prefer to stay in the same folder of docker compose, but it's individual!
+    *(It is recommended to stay in the same folder as the Docker Compose file, but this is optional.)*

-2. Create the `mosquitto.conf` file, where we put all service configuration
+2. Create the `mosquitto.conf` file to store all service configurations:
-    ```
+    ```bash
     sudo nano ./srv/mosquitto/config/mosquitto.conf
     ```

-3. In the editor put this initial configurations:
+3. Add the following initial configurations in the editor:
-    ```
+    ```text
     persistence true
     persistence_location /mosquitto/data/
     log_dest file /mosquitto/log/mosquitto.log
     log_dest stdout
     listener 1883
     ```

-4. Be sure to have docker installed on the pc
+4. Ensure Docker is installed on your machine.

-5. Run container with compose file: `sudo docker compose up -d`, then you can view the logs `sudo docker compose logs -f`, the option `-f` is for stay watching logs
-6. When container run you can configure the client credentials:
-    - Enter in container with active command line
+5. Run the container using Docker Compose:
+    ```bash
+    sudo docker compose up -d
     ```
+    To view logs, use:
+    ```bash
+    sudo docker compose logs -f
+    ```
+    *(The `-f` option keeps the log viewer active.)*

+6. Once the container is running, configure the client credentials:
+    - Access the container:
+        ```bash
         docker exec -it mosquitto sh
         ```
-    - Configure credentials:
+    - Configure the credentials:
+        ```bash
+        mosquitto_passwd -c /mosquitto/config/mosquitto.passwd <USERNAME>
         ```
-        mosquitto_passwd -c /mosquitto/config/mosquitto.passwd NOME_UTENTE
+    - Exit the container with the `exit` command.

+7. Update the `mosquitto.conf` file to include the credentials:
+    - Open the file:
+        ```bash
+        sudo nano /srv/mosquitto/config/mosquitto.conf
         ```
-    - When all ok you can exit from container with `exit` command
-7. Configure credential in the `mosquitto.conf` file:
-    - `sudo nano /srv/mosquitto/config/mosquitto.conf`
-    - Put new configuration lines:
+    - Add the following lines:
-        ```
+        ```text
         password_file /mosquitto/config/mosquitto.passwd
         allow_anonymous false
         ```
-    - Restart container: `docker container restart mosquitto`
+    - Restart the container:
-8. For allow the websocket port you must insert another configuration lins for open port into client container, you can edit another one time the `mosquitto.conf` file, and add this configuration:
+        ```bash
+        docker container restart mosquitto
         ```

+8. To allow WebSocket connections, add the following lines to the `mosquitto.conf` file:
+    ```text
     listener 9001
     protocol websockets
     ```